 With this goal in mind, the Bammy Award statuette was designed to be rich in symbolism and meaning, visually arresting and a world-class honor for educators across every domain.

-Its base is comprised of 14 concentric circles representing while also signifying the various disciplines and support groups that make up the education village — all of which are essential to successfully educating our children.
+Its base is comprised of 14 concentric circles representing the various disciplines and support groups that make up the education village — all of which are essential to successfully educate our children.